Netflix/OpenVPCal/README.md

 ### **SPG - Exposure Stops**

-A series of exposure stops, when displayed on the calibrated wall, by exposing the camera using the false color of the camera, moving up and down a stop of exposure either of the content of the media server or via the camera itself, will highlight each exposure stop on the wall confirming a linear lighting response between the camera and the wall.
+A series of exposure stops, when displayed on the calibrated wall, by exposing the camera using the false colour of the camera, moving up and down a stop of exposure either of the content of the media server or via the camera itself, will highlight each exposure stop on the wall confirming a linear lighting response between the camera and the wall.